 Korean (Gochujang) Tofu Rice Bowls

-This blog post is sponsored by Minute Rice!
-Thanks for supporting the brands that support Jessica in the Kitchen!
-All thoughts and opinions are my own!
+This post is sponsored by Minute Rice.
+Thank you for supporting the brands that support Jessica in the Kitchen!
+All thoughts and opinions are my own.

-When I shared these tofu bites for our anniversary on my Instagram stories, it quickly became one of my most requested recipes!
-These bites are sweet, spicy, crunchy and so flavorful that special occasion or not, you’re going to want to whip them up.
+When I shared these gochujang tofu bites for our anniversary on my Instagram stories, it quickly became one of my most-requested recipes!
+These bites are sweet, spicy, crunchy, and so flavorful that special occasion or not, you’re going to want to whip them up.

-They actually don’t take long to make at all – the sauce takes about 2 minutes to make, and the rice bowls take less than 10 minutes to make thanks to the use of Minute® Instant White Rice and a 2 minute broccoli blanching process.
-All in all, this meal deserves a spot on your weeknight and weekend rotation, and is 100% in alignment with spending less time cooking so you can slow down, relax and enjoy the process and the meal!
+They actually don’t take long to make at all.
+The sauce takes about 2 minutes, and the rice bowls take less than 10 minutes to make, thanks to Minute® Instant White Rice and blanching the broccoli, which takes minutes.
+All in all, this meal deserves a spot on your weeknight and weekend rotation.
+It’s 100% in alignment with spending less time cooking so you can slow down, relax, and enjoy the process and the meal.

 Notes on the Ingredients